zdy023/MathTool/README.md

 7. For pseudo operator like "pi" to offer a science constant, you could set both its in-stack priority and out-stack priority to the greatest (like 15) and its operand count to 0.

-For a more detailed documation of the API, please refer to `docs/index.html`.
-To get this documation, execute
+For a more detailed document of the API, please refer to `docs/index.html`.
+To get this document, execute

 ```
 make docs
 ```

-For a jar archieve, execute
+For a jar archive, execute

 ```
 make jar